microsoft/PowerPlatformConnectors/certified-connectors/PowerBI Robots/README.md

-## PowerBI Robots - API Connector
+## DevScope PowerBI Robots
-PowerBI Robots connector to execute the internal API across the multiple Power Platform products
+DevScope PowerBI Robots is a connector to execute the internal API across the multiple Power Platform products

 ## Prerequisites
 You will need the following to proceed: